SE-TINF22B6/DHBWhub/docs/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 # DHBWhub

 ## Software Requirements Specification

 ### 1. Introduction

 #### 1.1 Overview
 We are a DHBW-internal forum where users can ask questions and post DHBW-related content.
 The site is divided into several sections which represent the faculty and the courses of the DHBW.
-Besided, users can befriend each other so that socialicizing with other students gets even easier.
+Besides, users can befriend each other so that socializing with other students gets even easier.

 #### 1.2 Scope
 This Software Requirements Specification (SRS) document covers the complete system of DHBWHub.
 It encompasses both functional and non-functional requirements necessary for the successful development, deployment, and operation of the platform.
 The document aims to provide a comprehensive understanding of the system's architecture, features, and limitations.

 #### 1.3 Definitions, Acronyms and Abbreviations
 > TODO.

 #### 1.4 References
 Documents:
 - Rough Use-Case-Diagram for the End-User, 24.10.2023:\
   https://github.com/SE-TINF22B6/DHBWhub/blob/master/docs/diagrams/UsecaseEndUser.drawio.png
-- Landing-Page-Desing on Figma, 24.10.2023:\
+- Landing-Page-Design on Figma, 24.10.2023:\
   https://www.figma.com/file/n6GgzaugPmNSt1OF1RBfZJ/DHBWhub?type=design&mode=design&t=8058pcoXIPrzWU3J-0
 - ER-Diagram Rough first version, 24.10.2023:\
   https://github.com/SE-TINF22B6/DHBWhub/blob/master/docs/diagrams/ER-DiagramFirstVersion.drawio.png